openbible-io/en_ust/README.md

 ## Introducing the UST

 The unfoldingWord® Simplified Text (UST) is a meaning-centric version of the Bible in English.
 It is intended to be used alongside the unfoldingWord® Literal Text and other translation resources to give English-speaking mother-tongue translators (MTTs) a more complete understanding of the messages communicated in the Bible.
 For MTTs who do not have reading knowledge of the original biblical languages, the UST provides a sense of *what* these messages intended to communicate to the original readers.
-It is anticipated that the UST and other resources will be translated from English into the world's Gateway Languages (GLs) so that MTTs worldwide can use them as a set of resources for making accurate translations of the Bible into their own languages.
+It is anticipated that the UST and other resources will be translated from English into the world’s Gateway Languages (GLs) so that MTTs worldwide can use them as a set of resources for making accurate translations of the Bible into their own languages.

 ### Avoid Translation Difficulties